 DO NOT mix ABS pipe and fittings with PVC or CPVC pipe fittings.
 Note: It is acceptable to interchange PVC and CPVC pipe and fittings.

-NOTICE: This appliance may be installed in attics provided ambient temperatures do not exceed 125°F and CPVC or ABS pipe and fittings are used for the entire vent system.
+NOTE: This water heater may be installed in attics provided ambient temperatures DO NOT exceed 125°F (52°C) and CPVC or ABS pipe and fittings are used for the entire vent system.